antoniablair/pyladies_scraping_workshop/imdb_exercise_2.md

 # IMDB Exercise 2

 Let's take our scraping code and put it in a file that we can call from the command line.
+Then, we'll make it output to a CSV!

 ## Creating a file